acanady/Code102/notes07.md

 Todays lecture covers more javascript and the ins and outs of functions, expressions, opreators, and refactoring code

+### Scripts are instructions that we give a computer

+Computers solve problems **programmatically** they follow a series of instructinos, on after the other.
+The type of instructions they need are often different to the type of instructions you might give to another human.

+When determining out script we first need to think about what is is we watn to accomplish and how our website will flow, here's an example of a flowchat

+* When button gets clicked
+* Get the name entered in the form
+* If the name is

+Here's an interesting exercise that I do with my highschool students, sadly we can't do it in person but it still has the same effect
+Say we had a bag of marbles of unknown size, and a large gorup of people of unknown size, too many for you to count.
+This is a special bag, anhyone can put put their hand in and remove a marble.
+However, once you remove a marble, That specific person cannot take another marble out (So you couldn't just count all the marbles).
+Think of an **algorithm** to determine which is larger, the number of people in the crowd, or the number of marbles in the bag.

 ### Expressions and operators
 An expression is any valid set of literals, variables, operators and expressions that evaluate to a single value.
 This may be a number, a string, or a logical value.
+There are two main types, one that assigns a value simply, and one that uses to or more values to return a single value
  ```
  x = 7
  ```